-- What’s a problem myself/customers/clients/colleagues/friends have?
+- What’s a problem myself/my customers/clients/colleagues/friends have?

 These should get you going and it’s kind of fun to see just how many things you could consider educating others on.
-Record your answers freestyle, no judgments.
+Record your answers freestyle, with no judgments.
 It’s likely all of your answers could be turned into some kind of online course (or a series of courses).
 After this, consider the following additional online course idea-generating steps…

 2. Find people’s biggest fears

 Speaking of health and fitness, it seems like every day there’s a new trend.
-Barre classes, the proper Ketogenic diet or Pilates might be something people prefer to know a little more about and practice at home first before paying $20 a class and donning tight leotards and throwing their leg up on a ballet bar in public.
+Barre classes, the proper Ketogenic diet, or Pilates might be something people prefer to know a little more about and practice at home first before paying $20 a class and donning tight leotards and throwing their legs up on a ballet bar in public.
 Other embarrassing things to do in person?
 Trying to speak a foreign language, dancing Hip Hop, or singing like Katy Perry perhaps?

 3. Think about the hot “buckets” of subject matter

 Things like “Health”, “Relationships”, “Tech”, “Money/Wealth”, “Arts”, “Relation”, “Politics” and whatever other large buckets you can come up with that get people going.
 Then start breaking these down or filling the bucket with as many ideas as possible.
 So for example, you may not think you know much about “health”.
 But perhaps you have diabetes?
 Or your child has ADD?
 Suddenly you know something about “health”.
 You can go from there and list down all the course ideas you can come up with.
-Surely, you would surprise yourself how much topics you are knowledgeable of.
+Surely, you would surprise yourself with how many topics you are knowledgeable of.

 4. Create Combinations Of Online Course Ideas

-This is called topic “convergence”.
+This is called the topic “convergence”.
 Could you combine, say yoga with wealth?
 Or, learning an IT skill with health?
 If you can think of a way to combine your course ideas then that would be perfect.
 This exercise will help you create even more online course ideas, some of which could turn out to be a profitable niche.